MarcoP91/deep-learning/NLP/imdb_sentiment_analysis/README.md

-# Sentiment analysis with IMDB dataset
+### Sentiment analysis with IMDB dataset
+Using Tensorflow